 - Record that a user has completed a certain action;

-- Remember that a user has completed a certain action.
-A segment can then be created that displays additional items such as Walk-Thrus, Resources, Launchers, or ShoutOuts after the action has been completed.
+- A segment can then be created that displays additional items such as Walk-Thrus, Resources, Launchers, or ShoutOuts after the action has been completed;

 - Record the steps a user has completed in a process in order to resume guidance where they left off instead of starting from the beginning;

 - Implement WalkMe Data after an initial process has been completed and is sent for review by another person or a manager.

 - WalkMe Data records that an item was sent for review and displays relevant content once approval has been granted.